HanLee13/HeadtrackerRX-PPM_Trainer-dlktdr-Egor812/README.md

+Fork by Egor812 - Readme Translated to English

-# BT-PPM Module
+BT-PPM Module
-Bluetooth приемник для Headtracker-а на протоколк FRSky Para
+Bluetooth receiver for Headtracker on FRSky Para protocol

 Based on BTWifiModule by dlktdr (https://github.com/dlktdr/BTWifiModule)

-## Описание
-Получаем по Bluetooth данные от HeadTracker по протоколу FRSky Para. В моем случае используется https://github.com/ysoldak/HeadTracker на Seed Studio nRF52840 Sense.
-Отправляем на тренерский разъем PPM данные.

-Нужно тем, кто не хочет впаивать BT приемник в аппаратуру.

-## Железо
+Description
+We receive data from HeadTracker via Bluetooth using the FRSky Para protocol.
+In my case, https://github.com/ysoldak/HeadTracker is used on Seed Studio nRF52840 Sense.
+We send data to the PPM trainer connector.

+Needed by those who don't want to solder a BT receiver into the equipment.

+Iron
 Seed Studio XIAO-ESP32C3

 Jack 3.5 4pin
 |= = = >
- A B C D
+ABCD
 D - PPM - D0
-B и С - GND
+B and C - GND
-A - не используется
+A - not used

-## Настройки аппаратуры
+Hardware settings
 Model-Setup-Trainer mode Master/Jack
-Sys-Trainer - каналы и тримеры.
+Sys-Trainer - channels and trimmers.

-## Настройка приемника
+Setting up the receiver
-Подключить по USB. В serial monitor:
+Connect via USB.
+In serial monitor:
-Ввести команду AT+DISC?
-В списке найти адрес передатчика. Ввести AT+CONадрес (напимер AT+CONDCB116851608)
-Теперь этот приемник будет автоматически подключатся к этому передатчику

-## Примечание
-Работоспособность проверена только на ESP32C3
+Enter the command AT+DISC?
+Find the transmitter address in the list.
+Enter AT+CONaddress (e.g. AT+CONDCB116851608) Now this receiver will automatically connect to this transmitter

+Note
+Performance tested only on ESP32C3